 In the wake of the government shutdown, Trump made what will likely be his last effort to secure border wall funding before the 2020 presidential election.
 On February 15, 2019, he declared a national emergency regarding the need for new border barriers.

 The canceled military construction projects include training facilities, a cyber operations center and a new middle school in Kentucky for children of military personnel.
 The middle school is a pet project of Senate Majority Leader Mitch McConnell, one of Trump’s most important congressional allies.

 Trump’s invocation of the National Emergencies Act of 1976 to obtain funds repeatedly denied to him by Congress is an unprecedented use of the law.
-As a result, like so many of Trump’s attempted immigration actions, the border wall emergency declaration is now in the hands of the courts, where it will likely remain for a long time as the litigation process slowly unfolds.
+As a result, the border wall emergency declaration is now in the hands of the courts, where it will likely remain for a long time as the litigation process slowly unfolds.